TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         changing the file system's recordsize affects only files created after the setting is changed; existing files are unaffected.

-        NOTE: to change this property for KVM, see disks.*.zfs_recsize above.
+        NOTE: to change this property for KVM, see disks.*.block_size above.

         type: integer (record size in bytes, 512 to 131072, must be power of 2)
         vmtype: OS